Customer Experience is Driving a New Era of E-Commerce

-It’s a concept that sprang into the industry’s collective consciousness when retail met the Internet, forever changing the way people interact and shop with brands.
+The concept of a customer journey sprang into the industry’s collective consciousness when retail met the internet, forever changing the way people interact and shop with brands.
 With the proliferation of purchasing options in e-commerce, customers shifted from prioritizing price to prioritizing value.
 It became less about scoring the best deal and more about the complete experience – and the rush to create a fully realized, end-to-end customer journey was born.

 Don’t misunderstand: all of these things are still true today.
 Customers are still seeking value, they’re still seeking the best experience, and they still give their business to companies that hit the sweet spot between price and service.
 But now, consumers have already adapted their expectations to the market’s initial response.
 The idea of a personalized shopping experience is now the baseline, not the outlier.
 It’s no longer a question of whether you’re personalizing, but how well you’re doing it.

 As we covered in our last blog, a good way to understand how your marketing practices should adapt to this seismic shift in consumer expectations is by understanding the new consumer decision-making cycle.
 McKinsey and Co. provided a nuanced analysis of these changes, which is referenced throughout this post.

 Traditionally, the customer decision journey was depicted as a funnel.

 The idea was that the consumer started out with a specific range of options and landed on the final choice by process of elimination.
 Brand-name familiarity and offers played important roles in being included in the initial set of options; the marketing component delivered messaging accordingly, designed to “push” consumers through each stage of the funnel.

 Fig 1.
 Traditional Decision Funnel, Image Credit: McKinsey & Co.

 The new decision-making journey, as laid out by McKinsey, explains the decision-making process as a loop within a loop, with one initial purchase decision journey that feeds into a loyalty cycle after purchase.